LinkedIn: Daniel P. Watkins

 Pro Bono & Public Service

-Daniel prioritizes pro bono service, and he has advocated on behalf of marginalized persons in coordination with the Innocence Project, the Legal Aid and Justice Center, Virginia Poverty Law Center, and Housing Opportunities Made Equal.
+He has also advocated on behalf of marginalized persons in coordination with the Innocence Project, the Legal Aid and Justice Center, and Virginia Poverty Law Center.
 In 2021, Governor Ralph Northam appointed Daniel to serve as a statewide commissioner in the Commonwealth of Virginia.

 A graduate of the University of Virginia School of Law, Daniel’s first courtroom experience came working for the public defender with the Virginia Indigent Defense Commission, and he has since argued before the Fourth Circuit Court of Appeals as an attorney appointed pursuant to the federal Criminal Justice Act.